CaesarDanilowski/Password_Generator/README.md

 # Password_Generator
-The program gets input from user and generates a password using settings
+The program gets input from user and generates a password using settings.
+The project was created by using MVC design pattern.